iherman/PubManifest/README.md

 # Publication Manifest Processing

-Implementation (with minor omissions, see below) of the Processing steps as defined in [§4 of the Publication Manifest](https://www.w3.org/TR/pub-manifest/#manifest-processing).
+Implementation (with minor omissions, see below) of the Processing steps as defined in [§5 of the Publication Manifest](https://www.w3.org/TR/pub-manifest/#manifest-processing).

 It is _not_ a meaningful implementation insofar as it could be embedded in a full-blown User Agent implementation based on Publication Manifests right away. _Its main purpose is to check the correctness of the specification itself_.
-This means that, for example, necessary checks on, e.g., the security and validity on manifest URL-s are omitted.
-There is also (currently) no implementation of the extraction from an HTML file or handling profile extensions.
-Accordingly, the "Add HTML Defaults" step ([§4.4.3](https://www.w3.org/TR/pub-manifest/#dfn-add-html-defaults)) is not implemented either.
-Finally, it does not have a proper user interface and only a rudimentary command line interface is available (see the [[main]] function).
+This means that, for example, necessary checks on, e.g., the security and validity on the URL-s in the manifest are omitted.
+It does not have a proper user interface and only a rudimentary command line interface is used.

+The following public functions are available:

+- The [[discover_manifest]] function, implementing the manifest discovery, returning a manifest (text);
+- The [[generate_internal_representation]] function, implementing the processing algorithm itself and resulting in a class implementing the [[PublicationManifest]] interface;
+- The [[process_manifest]] function, a wrapper of around the combination of the two previous functions to provide a single entry point.

 ## Implementation specificities